umicorp/OpenSplit/README.md

 # Getting Started

-Clone of SplitWise.
 This projects goal is:

-* Feature parity with splitwise
+* Feature parity with Splitwise, a popular expense tracking app.
-* Deployable with docker
+* Deployable with docker for local/self-hosting

 Checkout `unraid-compose.yaml` as an example of how to run this app in your local environment.
 I find this app works well when you bookmark the app to your mobile phone's homepage.
-This seems to load the app in webview mode, it acts like a native app rather than a site.
+Since this is a progressive web app, it acts like a native app rather than a site when bookmarked to your home screen.
 I've only tested this on IOS.
 Android testing and feedback welcome!

+A word of **caution**, this app is **should not** be exposed to the internet.
+At least for now.

+# Features

+* Local Users
+* Add expenses to groups
+* Settle up expenses, IE reset the expense counter

+## Limitations

+* Right now all expenses are split evenly by the number of users in a group.
+* No user authentication
+* Backend and frontend need to be exposed on the local network

 # Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Since then the ``npm eject`` command has been run removing the create-a-react-app tooling.
+I plan to migrate it back to another framework for better dependency management in the future.

 ## Available Scripts